CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 as an argument.

-.. index:: slice operator, operator!slice
+.. index:: slice operator, operator;slice

 An alternative is to write a function that creates and returns a new list.
 For example, ``tail`` returns all but the first element of a list: